d-sanjukta/Lyrics-Generator/README.md

   **We used Kaggle for this initial seggregation due to inability of Colab to process a bigger dataset.

-  ##2) Data Pre-processing
+  <b> 2) Data Pre-processing </b>
-  ####(i) We pre-processed each genre_dataset file by removing the inconsistent records from those datasets.
+    (i) We pre-processed each genre_dataset file by removing the inconsistent records from those datasets.
     Such as:

     *   Removing those records where 'year' of release of song is before the 1900s
     *   Removing those records where number of songs by the artists is less than 5 or 10 in number.

     <br>*These steps were taken to reduce the dataset.
 As most of the genres consisted near about 10,00,000 datapoints and this was too big for the model to train on and also we had limited resources available with us.
     <br>**This might introduce bias to our models to certain extent as we have removed the minority representation from our dataset.
 But given the limitations of this project, we had to take certain steps to limit our dataset.*

-  ##3) Data Visualization
+  <b> 3) Data Visualization </b>

 >
 ________________________________________________